 What characteristics of academic writing make it difficult to do for most people?

 - Academic writing can be mundane because a large component of academic writing is repetitive and involves social isolation.
 At least for me, I have difficulty writing in large social groups that are noisy and do not allow some time to think.
+Read this blog post about problems and solutions with doing your research (It’s a helpful post!).

 - The link between your efforts and academic outputs is distant.
 (Given my interest in learning and innovation, the distant link between action and output is quite salient to me).
 When you write a paragraph, you are unlikely to see it in print in an academic journal for 5 years or more.
 You have to be very implicitly motivated and if you don’t see any value in these short-term activities, you are unlikely going to put much effort into the activity even if it will net you large long-run benefit.
 This is akin to weight-loss or smoking-cessation decisions.
 We all know that “how” to loose weight, but few of us act on that.
 A large reason is because we do not see intermediate rewards for our day-to-day efforts (See Thaler and Sunstein’s now famous book “Nudge”).
 If you do not monitor your daily progress in some operational way, it can be difficult to know if you are reaching your targets or whether you are spending too much time working and too little time having fun.